 The other option is to use soundproof curtains since they are thick and made of a heavy material that can block a lot of noise.
 If you use natural light during the day, you can use the curtains at night.

 Soundproofing the floor is a good idea, especially if you are living in a story apartment.
 The upstairs and downstairs neighbors may be too noisy such that the sounds are reaching your house.

-If the upstairs neighbors are too noisy, consider soundproofing the ceiling.
+If the upstairs neighbors are too noisy, consider using a ceiling vibrator or soundproofing the ceiling.

 There are several ways to soundproof your ceiling, depending on how much you are willing to spend and the effectiveness you want to achieve.